Skip to content

 3. Store artifacts in the blob store

-4. Create friendly symlinks in movies/
+4. Create symlinks in artifacts/

 5. Log all events for future reference